-Octavia (69 - 11/10 BCE): elder sister of the emperor Augustus, once married to Marc Antony.
+Octavia (69 - 11/10 BCE): elder sister of the emperor Augustus, once married to Mark Antony.

 Octavia was the daughter of Gaius Octavius, a Roman official who had occupied the quaestorship in c.70.
 He had been married before, to a lady named Ancharia, and had another daughter, Octavia Maior.
 After Ancharia's death or a divorce, Octavius had remarried to Atia, who was the mother of Octavia Minor (born in 69) and a son, who had the same name as his father, Gaius Octavius, but is usually called Octavian and was to become Rome's first emperor under the name of Augustus.